Total harmonic distortion: Definitions and examples

 To understand a system with an input and an output, such as an audio amplifier, we start with an ideal system where the transfer function is linear and time-invariant.
-When a sinusoidal signal of frequency ω passes through a non-ideal, non-linear device, additional content is added at multiples nω (harmonics) of the original frequency.
+When a sinusoidal signal of frequency ω passes through a non-ideal, non-linear device, additional content is added at integer multiples nω (harmonics) of the original frequency.
 THD is a measure of that additional signal content not present in the input signal.